-19 Comprehensive plan; standards of eligibility; compliance.
+21 Comprehensive plan; standards of eligibility; compliance.

-Directs the commissioner of corrections to develop a comprehensive community supervision plan for jurisdictions that elect not to provide local supervision services.
+Requires agencies to have a comprehensive supervision plan and directs the commissioner of corrections to develop a comprehensive community supervision plan for jurisdictions that elect not to provide local supervision services.
 Authorizes the commissioner to sanction a jurisdiction for noncompliance with the jurisdiction's plan.